johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     I *really* wanted to hate this entry, purely so I could make a pun about zombies or dead bodies.
 But I don't hate it.
 I am merely indifferent to it.
-There's no hook, and melodically it's utterly inconsequential.
+There’s no hook, and melodically it’s utterly inconsequential.
 That said, the vocals aren't half bad in this.

 - country: "Romania"
   emoji: "🇷🇴"